pairshaped/curlingio-docs/docs/getting-started/support-and-feedback.md

 ## Feedback

-We also have a feeback board where you can submit feature requests and vote on feature requests that other clubs and curlers have submitted.
+We also have a feedback board where you can submit feature requests and vote on feature requests that other clubs and curlers have submitted.

 If your request starts with _"It would be nice if..."_ or _"Can you add..."_ then it's probably a feature request!